Forwall100/typecli/README.md

 ## Description

-This Typing Simulator is a Python-based application that allows users to practice and measure their typing speed in various languages.
+Typecli is a Python-based application that allows users to practice and measure their typing speed in various languages.
 It features a curses-based interface for real-time feedback, supports multiple dictionaries, and provides detailed results including words per minute (WPM) and accuracy.

 ## Features